 Given the long-term nature of recovery processes and support needs of persons in addiction recovery (Martinelli et al., 2020), adequate and cross-cutting funding needs to be facilitated (Duke, 2012).
 Access to the right support at the right time can be crucial to supporting long-term recovery.
 Financial structures behind different types of support, such as clinical treatment and community services, can hinder these processes.
 We argue that national governments are responsible to guarantee access to the highest quality addiction services.
 Collaboration and agreements between regional and local actors as well as different policy domains need to be supported and improved.
 Structural and earmarked funding, guidelines, and binding legislation, that still offer possibilities for local adaptation, can facilitate this.
-To do so, the conditions in which decentral governments can fill in their addiction policies need to be framed properly.
+To do so, the conditions in which decentralised governments can fill in their addiction policies need to be framed properly.
 We, therefore, propose to formulate and to (financially) support a national recovery-oriented policy with some key indicators, including long-term outcome monitoring and inclusion of experts by experience.
 Hence, we opt for a balance, including national management with sufficient autonomy and room for innovation and a tailored approach.

 Strengths and limitations

 The results of this study should be interpreted in light of several strengths and limitations.
 A key strength is the mixed data collection approach that provided detailed accounts of both recovery discourse and practice.
 The engagement of a diverse sample of focus group and interview informants was important to capture the views of a wide range of actors involved in the addictions and mental health fields in the Netherlands and Flanders (Belgium).
 Still, the representativeness of the focus group and interview sample cannot be claimed, because of the different profiles of the respondents in both countries.
 Furthermore, discourse analysis was not applied as an analytic framework for the documentary analyses, which could have focused more on the underlying values and assumptions of the language used in policy documents.
-Moreover, as scientists studying recovery we interpret policies from a certain perspective and context.
-Some senior and experienced policy experts were, however, involved in this comparative policy analysis, which strengthens the validity of our interpretations.
+Moreover, as scientists studying recovery, we interpret policies from a certain perspective and context.
+The mix of junior and senior researchers and experienced policy experts involved in this comparative policy analysis, however, strengthens the validity of our findings.

 Conclusion

 This study shows that the growing emphasis on recovery-oriented addiction policies is not restricted to the Anglophone world.
 Recovery, as an organizing concept, is also increasingly becoming the ultimate goal of treatment services and the guiding vision of addiction policies in Flanders (Belgium) and the Netherlands.
 Despite apparent country differences in recovery-oriented policy development (i.e. centrally driven versus ‘bottom-up’), similar challenges emerged when implementing these policies.
-Policymakers in Flanders and the Netherlands strongly proclaim a comprehensive and broad definition of recovery.
+Policymakers in Flanders and the Netherlands strongly proclaim a comprehensive and holistic definition of recovery.
 Clear implementation, in terms of content and financing, and evaluation of recovery-oriented addiction policies is, however, missing or just emerging, which is why these policy shifts to recovery could symbolize chasing a pot of gold at the end of the rainbow.
 This might partly be due to a policy context that is based on decentralization and incremental change, in which a ‘bottom-up’ approach is used to spread new ideas and create a support base.
 Based on our findings, we argue that if a central policy were to be put in place, it should impose minimal demands, through operationalization milestones and evaluation tools, while simultaneously ensuring sufficient room for innovation and a tailored approach.

 Funding